Harrison832-beep/Algorithms/README.md

 # Algorithms
-This repository is built for all projects in Princiton's Algorithms.
+This repository is built for all projects in Princiton's *Algorithms*.